dgis/emu48android/ReadMe.txt

 Portions of this source code (about the usb-serial) were originally created by Google Inc. in 2011-2013 and Mike Wakerly in 2013.

+FAQ

+* Can you do something about Android removing access permissions to the state file?
+I can't run the app for more than a week before the OS takes it away and then I have to create a new state file.
+  > It should be possible to prevent Android from forgetting the permissions in Google Play Store app, Account/Play Protect/App permissions removed/See apps/All apps/Emu48/"Remove permissions if app isn't used" uncheck.

 TODO

+- Test XSEND.
+- Haptic feedback does not seems to work on Android 13, should check (J. Majors).
+- Add an "haptic" feedback with a sound instead of a vibration (F. Giampietro).
 - Add a Cancel button to the HP48 memory card creator dialog.
 - Manage the HP 48 port 2 with the same kind of interface for the memory card.
 - The render pixels are very nice.
 A solution to obtain uniform pixel size could be a preset (a multiplier, auto) so the user could decide and upscale/downscale (Michael P).